Grants

 What is the cost-share requirement?
 What is the difference between “cash” and “in-kind” contributions?

-A grantee is required to share at least half of the total project costs.
-Sponsoring organizations can use cash and in-kind contributions to meet their cost-share requirement.
+A grantee is required to share at least half of the total program costs.
+Organizations can use cash and in-kind contributions to meet their cost-share requirement.
 In-kind contributions include donated services and goods, or the use of office space, equipment, telephones, and supplies.
-Cash contributions are the actual dollars or organizational resources assigned to a project.
+Cash contributions are the actual dollars or organizational resources assigned to a program.
 Put another way, when actual money changes hands and can be documented with receipts and canceled checks (as with salaries, equipment rental, postage, travel, etc.) that expense is considered in the "Cash" column.
 When goods or services are donated, as in the case of volunteer time, that amount is considered in the "in-kind" column.

 How often can an organization apply for funding?
 Can a group submit more than one proposal in a year?